lucaslioli/ocranno/README.md

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects:
+Laravel takes the pain out of development by easing common tasks used in many web projects.

 Laravel is accessible, powerful, and provides tools required for large, robust applications.